Krenar123/pokemon_api/README.md

 Before running the server i recommend you tu run:
     `rails routes` -> to see every possible route that you want to request.

+Also make sure to run redis-server as we have 2 background jobs for fetching "Pokemons" and "Types" from PokeApi.

 After that you can start by typing in terminal:
     `rails server` -> to run the server ( check 'localhost:3000/{endpoints}')